shunnnosukekawai/detectron2_customedata/FUNSD.md

 semantic entity identifier
  * id: id of the box

- You can check the detail in [the pdf](https://arxiv.org/pdf/1905.13538.pdf).
+ The details can be checked in [the pdf](https://arxiv.org/pdf/1905.13538.pdf).

-## Make the function to tranform the datasets to standard datasets format
+## Making the function to transform the datasets to standard datasets format

 ```